silentrobi/Binary_Classification-Octave/README.md

 # predict.m -- *Script File*
 **predict.m** file is used to get predicted **y_hat** values.
 The file has `predict(theta, X)` method, that is used to find all ***y_hat** for binary logistic regression.
 The return values of this method are **p** `(m x 1)` which is **y_hat** .
 The method looks like in octave `function p = predict(theta, X)`, where **X** is `m x (n+1)` matrix and **theta** is `(n+1) x 1` matrix.
 # ex2.m -- *Script File*
-This is the file that should be run for binary logistic regression classifier.This file loads `ex2data1.txt`, gets binary logistic regression model.
+This is the file runs  binary logistic regression classifier (simple version).This file loads `ex2data1.txt`, gets binary logistic regression model.
 # ex2_reg.m -- *Script File*
 This is the file that should be run for binary logistic regression classifier.This file loads `ex2data2.txt`, gets binary logistic regression model.
 It uses **mapFeature()**, **costFunctionReg()** methods.
 This implementation prevents overfitting problem.
 # ex2.pdf